 Information in this section gives effect to the ten-for-one stock split effected on December 30, 2024.
-If you invest in our common stock, your interest will be immediately diluted to the extent of the difference between the amount per share paid by purchasers of shares of our common stock in this initial public offering and the pro forma as adjusted net TBV per share of common stock immediately upon completion of this offering.
+If you invest in our common stock, your ownership interest will be immediately diluted to the extent that the initial public offering price per share of our common stock exceeds the pro forma as adjusted tangible book value per share of our common stock immediately following this offering.
+Tangible book value per share is equal to our tangible common equity divided by the number of outstanding shares of our common stock at the end of the relevant period.
+Tangible common equity equals stockholders' equity less goodwill and intangible assets (net of our DTL) and preferred stock.
+Tangible common equity and tangible book value per share are non-GAAP financial measures.
 See the section entitled "Summary Historical Consolidated Financial Information and Other Data - Non-GAAP Financial Measures" for a reconciliation of non-GAAP measures to their most comparable GAAP measures.
-Our net TBV per common share represents our total tangible assets less total liabilities, divided by the number of shares of common stock outstanding as of September 30, 2024.